We learn our entire lives, often without realizing it. As a result, learning and teaching can seem like mysterious processes.

 That is because step-by-step videos are long.
 The majority of the content shows typing individual lines of code, which shifts the focus towards the implementation details.
 As we have to write a lot, we end up focusing on writing the code without typos instead of thinking hard about the big picture.
 Yet, I believe the big picture and general techniques is the part we should teach.

 Commenting on a finished project’s structure can be useful to explain high-level abstractions and a program’s flow, especially if the lesson is short and to the point.
 It can help experienced developers or students to expand their library of patterns and solutions that they can apply to their projects.

 To replace code overviews, we could shift towards an approach that’s half-way through step-by-step and just commenting on the final code.
-We can achieve that creating start Godot project with only the files required for the tutorial, extracted from a larger project.
-But more than the assets.
+We can achieve that by creating a Godot project with only the files required for the tutorial, extracted from a larger project.

 The projects would include:

 With the API in place, you can quickly explain the class’s responsibility and how the interface will help you solve the problem at hand.
 It allows you to focus on code structure.